 Victim Bill of Rights

-A summary of the Constitutional rights of victims of crime is detailed on this page, for the full listing; please see the Utah’s Victims Bill of Rights.
-If you have questions or feel your rights are not being upheld, please contact the Rape Recovery Center or the Office of Crime Victim Reparations for a referral to your Judicial District Victim’s Rights Committee and/or independent legal council.
+If you have questions or feel your rights are not being upheld, please contact the Rape Recovery Center for additional referrals.
+You can also contact your Judicial District Victim’s Rights Committee and/or independent legal counsel.

 Utah law provides that the judge shall order that the offender make restitution when appropriate.
 Restitution can be ordered to cover a victim’s out-of-pocket expenses such as medical care and property loss.
 However, even when sentenced to pay restitution, there is no guarantee that you will receive payments in a timely manner – or at all.
-Most convicted offenders do not have financial resources available to pay restitution.
 You can contact the Utah Department of Corrections if you are not receiving court ordered restitution.

 Civil litigation is an additional option for recovery from emotional and physical damages that are a result of a crime.
 A victim must hire their own attorney for civil cases.
 Contact the Rape Recovery Center for a referral.